FOREX-Yen buoyed by China jitters; sterling under water

 "Overall, we have increased our estimate of the growth impact of the trade war," the bank said in a note.

+That helped allay some fears that Beijing would use its currency as a weapon in its trade war with the United States.

+A week ago, China let its currency slip to weaker than 7 to the dollar for the first time since 2008, which some saw as an offset to U.S. tariffs.
+The change pressured emerging market currencies across Asia and boosted the yen.

-All eyes will be on Chinese figures on retail sales and industrial output due Wednesday to gauge the impact of the long-running tussle on domestic activity.
+All eyes will be on Chinese figures on July retail sales and industrial output due Wednesday to gauge the impact of the long-running tussle with the United States on domestic activity.

-Beijing has allowed its yuan to ease in recent weeks as an offset to the tariffs, pressuring emerging market currencies across Asia and boosting the yen.

-The dollar edged up to 7.1034 yuan in offshore trade early on Monday as investors waited to see where the Chinese central bank would chose to fix it.
+Market attention will also be on the U.S. Federal Reserve annual symposium at Jackson Hole later in the week, where investors hope to get some clarity on the future path of interest rates.
+Markets are expecting nearly 100 basis points of cut from the Fed by next year.

-The dollar went the other way against the yen, easing to 105.40 after hitting a seven-month low around 105.25 on Friday.
+The greenback eased against the yen to 105.40 to stay near a seven-month low of 105.25 hit on Friday.
 The dollar was hardly alone, with the euro down at 118.16 yen and near its lowest since April 2017.

 Likewise, sterling had sunk to depths not visited since 2016 at 126.69 yen having shed over eight yen in little more than two weeks.